Knee Replacement Melbourne

 Surgery is only offered once conservative treatment has been trialed.
 The decision to have surgery is important, and we recommend patients take the time, and discuss all aspects of surgery with Mr. Blackmore, their family and general practitioner prior to making a decision.

-We welcome any enquiries regarding total knee replacement surgery, please call (03) 9928-6188, or via our online web form or email.
+We welcome any enquiries regarding total knee replacement surgery, please call or contact us on the online web form or email.